Skip to content

 The modern AI layer

-Our next blog will dive into why standard embedding models and LLMs don’t handle structured data well, why combining structured with unstructured data poses significant practical challenges, and how Featrix provides an elegant solution to those challenges.
+The next blog in this series dives into why standard embedding models and LLMs don’t handle structured data well, why combining structured with unstructured data poses significant practical challenges, and how Featrix provides an elegant solution to those challenges.